85

 Raymond Lafon 2006 92+p

 Tasted nine times - last time in September 2013.
 Consistent notes.
-Catchy acacia flower/honey aroma, nutty flavours (reduction - mature flavours), splendid acidity, and delicate balance.
+Catchy acacia flower/honey aroma, nutty flavors (reduction - mature flavors), splendid acidity, and delicate balance.
 Lovely structure and refined concentration.
 An elegant and seductive wine.

 Raymond Lafon 2005 96p

 Tasted eleven times - last time in September 2013.
 Consistent notes.
 70% of the harvest went into Grand Vin.
 Light yellow.
-Pure, very aromatic with a massive intensity of flavours like fresh apples, apricots and walnuts, very rich, great balance and sophisticated touch.
+Pure, very aromatic with a massive intensity of flavors like fresh apples, apricots, and walnuts, rich, outstanding balance, and sophisticated touch.
 Fabulous wine with great potential.

 Raymond Lafon 2004 94p

 Tasted seven times - last time in November 2012.
 Consistent notes.
 Only 1/3 of the entire harvest went into Grand Vin - grapes were picked between 27th September and 7th October.
-It possessed extremely fine botrytis and an intensely aromatic nose of apricot, honey melon and acacia honey.
-On the palate, this wine was very deep, sophisticated and highly complex.
-The acidity in this wine was impeccable and supported well excellent fruit.
+It possessed extremely fine botrytis and an intensely aromatic nose of apricot, honey melon, and acacia honey.
+This wine was intense, sophisticated, and highly complex on the palate.
+The acidity in this wine was impeccable and supported excellent fruit well.
 This is a stunning wine.
 Kudos to Pierre Meslier!!!

 Raymond Lafon 2003 99p